spectrocloud/librarium/content/docs/12-enterprise-version/03-deploying-palette-with-helm.md

 <WarningBox>

-If you are planning on deploying host clusters into different networks, you may require a reverse proxy, check out the [Configure Reverse Proxy](/enterprise-version/reverse-proxy) guide for instructions on how to configure a reverse proxy for Palette VerteX.
+If you plan to deploy host clusters into different networks, you may require a reverse proxy.
+Check out the [Configure Reverse Proxy](/enterprise-version/reverse-proxy) guide for instructions on how to configure a reverse proxy for Palette VerteX.

 </WarningBox>